School of Music Scholarships

 - Cat Scholarships Application Closes - May 1st

 Step 2: Receive Letter of Acceptance from MSU Admissions, with Generated Student Identification Number (GID)

 Step 3: Establish your NetID (your MSU unique identifier) and set a password.

 Step 4: Apply via the Cat Scholarships Application

-Step 5: Sign up for an audition time or upload a video link (links coming soon)
+Step 5: Complete the School of Music Scholarhsip Audition Form and sign up for an audition time or upload video links.

-*If you are unable to audition in person, please video record yourself performing the requirements below and upload a video link (Link coming soon) - February 3rd Priority Deadline.
+*If you are unable to audition in person, please video record yourself performing the requirements below and upload a video link (Link will be available Nov.
+1) - February 3rd Priority Deadline.

 We will continue to accept applications and video auditions for music scholarship consideration after the Priority Deadlines as long as scholarships remain available.
 Questions?
 Please contact [email protected]

 Continuing Undergraduate Students: